Tulikivi’s Russia Exit Activates Saunologia Partnership as Kevo Heater Targets America

 Any electric sauna heater sold in the United States must carry a listing from a Nationally Recognized Testing Laboratory to satisfy building codes and electrical inspectors.
 Historically, UL 875 was the governing standard, and its requirements (including a prescriptive thermostat sensor location and a conservative auto-shutoff threshold) made certification more difficult and more expensive for European-designed heaters.

 That changed in June 2025 when UL published UL 60335-2-53, a new standard harmonized with the international IEC 60335-2-53 framework that European manufacturers already build to.
 The new standard allows sensor relocation to the seating area, raises the high-temperature trip threshold, and adds air-venting flexibility that matches how Nordic saunas are traditionally designed.
+A European heater collection already carrying CE certification faces a substantially lower testing hurdle under UL 60335-2-53 than it would have under the legacy UL 875.

-The contrast is instructive.
-Harvia, which reported full-year 2025 revenue of EUR 198.9 million, is the dominant European heater brand in North America and has an established distribution network, a US Steam subsidiary (ThermaSol, acquired in 2024), and the pricing power to manage tariffs through commercial actions.
-Tulikivi, with FY 2025 revenue of EUR 29.5 million across all product lines (fireplaces, heaters, and stone products), hasn’t sold a single heater in the United States.
+The contrast with Harvia’s Q1 2026 report, published one day earlier, is instructive.
+Harvia posted record revenue of EUR 58.6 million, with North America heating equipment up 21.0 percent.
+Harvia has an established distribution network, a US subsidiary (ThermaSol, acquired in 2024), and the pricing power to manage tariff headwinds through commercial actions.
+Tulikivi, with FY 2025 revenue of EUR 29.5 million across all product lines, has not sold a single heater in the United States.

 The Russia Exit

 The interim report confirmed that operations of OOO Tulikivi, the company’s wholly owned Russian subsidiary established in 2005, ended on April 1, 2026.
-Tulikivi had announced plans to wind down its Russian business in 2022 following Russia’s full-scale invasion of Ukraine, but the process took nearly four years.
+Tulikivi had announced a specific wind-down plan in January 2026, though the broader intention to exit dated to the period following Russia’s full-scale invasion of Ukraine.
+The company described the process as “a deliberate, controlled, and phased” effort focused on sanctions compliance, asset repatriation, and resolution of local obligations.
+EUR 0.3 million in related write-downs were recorded in FY 2025.

 Why It Matters